Complete Guide To Buying an Engagement RingJuly 1, 2021 – Posted in: Jewelry Blog

 Whether you prefer brilliance or fire is up to you.
 Just bear in mind that in general, the older the diamond, the more fire it will have and, the younger, the more brilliance.

 Summary: Older diamonds have an inner fire.
 Modern diamonds have brilliance.

 The Age of a Diamond

-We’ve already mentioned how old cut diamonds can differ from recent cut stones in appearance and the type of cut.
-Vintage and antique diamonds long predate the modern round brilliant cut which dominates today.
-This means that they were all cut by hand, relying on the eye of the cutter for the remarkable precision they have.
+We’ve already mentioned above how old cut diamonds can differ from recent cut stones in appearance.
+Vintage and antique diamonds long predate the modern round brilliant cut.
+These older diamonds are hand-cut, relying on the eye and expertise of the cutter.

 The Anatomy of a Ring